ThamarD/bitsong-scripts/README.md

 The provided script enable Validators and delegators to claim their staking rewards and reinvest them, to receive compounded interest.
 In addition to this, it supports withdrawal of validator commission.

-Requirement is to run a local full node as the script defaults to using the https://localhost:443 RPC endpoint.
+You can run a local full node, the the script defaults to using the https://localhost:26657 RPC endpoint, or you can change the ```NODE``` parameter in the script with an external node that you trust.

 ### Installation